Tanya Moodie: Career

 In 2016 she played Gertrude in Simon Godwin's production of Hamlet for the Royal Shakespeare Company.

-From 2019, Moodie starred as Meg in the BBC comedy series Motherland.
-In a 2021 interview with the Huffington Post, Moody shared that she was proud of the feedback she had received about her character's cancer storyline: "There’s been people who have written me very personal messages saying that they’re going through [cancer] right now or their parents are, and they say we’ve really shown what it’s like.
-I’m really happy that that’s happened – I didn’t expect it to.
-I didn’t finish filming and say ‘I really feel like I’ve nailed what it’s like to go through this journey’, because it’s so subjective and unique to people."
+From 2019, Moodie starred as Meg in the BBC television comedy series Motherland.
+In a 2021 interview with the Huffington Post, Moodie said that she was proud of the feedback she had received about her character's cancer storyline: "There's been people who have written me very personal messages saying that they're going through [cancer] right now or their parents are, and they say we've really shown what it's like.
+I'm really happy that that's happened – I didn't expect it to.
+I didn't finish filming and say 'I really feel like I've nailed what it's like to go through this journey', because it's so subjective and unique to people."

+In 2019, Moodie was in the BBC Radio 4 audio drama Forest 404.

 In 2020, Moodie starred in the third series of Tin Star as Catherine Mckenzie.
 The series was created by Rowan Joffé.

 In April 2022, Moodie featured as Regina in series 1 episode 4 of Ten Percent.
 Moodie appeared in Sam Mendes' film Empire of Light, released in the US in December 2022, and the UK in January 2023.
 Moodie appears alongside Olivia Colman, Colin Firth and Micheal Ward.

-In December 2022, Moodie reprised her role as Meg in the Christmas special of Motherland, titled "Last Christmas".
+Also in December 2022, Moodie reprised her role as Meg in the Christmas special of Motherland, titled "Last Christmas".
 The episode garnered wholly positive reviews from critics.

+In March 2023, Moodie appeared as Serena in two episodes of the Cash Carraway-created Rain Dogs.

 Personal life

 Moodie has one child, a daughter, and was married to a yoga teacher before they separated.
 Her brother Andrew Moodie is a noted Canadian playwright.

-Moodie is an art lover, collecting works by Abe Obedina.
+Moodie is an art lover, collecting works by Abe Odedina.

 Politically, Moodie is a supporter of the Women's Equality Party.
-She has practised yoga and Buddhism since 1994, and claimed in an interview in 2021, "cut me in half, you’ll see Buddhism down the middle".
+She has practised yoga and Buddhism since 1994, and claimed in an interview in 2021, "cut me in half, you'll see Buddhism down the middle".

 Moodie is an ambassador for the Park Theatre, London.